Secret Empire (organization): Fictional organization history

-This subversive organization has been headed by a number of different leaders, always known as "Number One", with each iteration's goals following the desires of its current leader.
+Secret Empire has been headed by a number of different leaders, always known as "Number One", with each iteration's goals following the desires of its current leader.
 The Secret Empire was founded by a scientist who felt like an anonymous nobody.
 The organization began as a criminal enterprise, a subsidiary of Hydra, which provided it with financial support.
 The Secret Empire served to distract the attention of authorities, such as S.H.I.E.L.D., from Hydra's activities, although the original Number One sought to break away from Hydra.
-The Secret Empire hired the mercenary Boomerang to steal plans for the Air Force's Orion Missile, but he was defeated by the Hulk.
-In attempting to blow up the Hulk, Number One instead killed himself.
+The Secret Empire hires the mercenary Boomerang to steal plans for the Air Force's Orion Missile, but he is defeated by the Hulk.
+In attempting to blow up the Hulk, Number One instead kills himself.

-Some time later, the organization regrouped under a new Number One.
-This Secret Empire infiltrated Roxxon Oil's Brand Corporation, tried to ruin Captain America's reputation, and kidnapped several mutants—specifically Havok, Polaris, Beast, Iceman, Angel, Mastermind, Mesmero, Blob and Unus the Untouchable—to harness their energy to power a "flying saucer".
-Number One landed the saucer on the White House lawn, and, after defeating the Empire's "replacement" hero—the first Moonstone—demanded the government surrender control to him or he would detonate nukes in every major American city.
-The Secret Empire was defeated by Captain America, Cyclops, the Falcon, and Marvel Girl, and Captain America pursued Number One into the White House.
-Rather than face capture, Number One unmasked himself, then committed suicide.
-The leader of the Secret Empire was revealed to be a very high U.S. government official attempting a coup d'état.
+Some time later, the organization regroups under a new Number One.
+This Secret Empire infiltrates the Brand Corporation in a bid to ruin Captain America's reputation, and kidnaps several mutants—Havok, Polaris, Beast, Iceman, Angel, Mastermind, Mesmero, Blob and Unus the Untouchable—to power a "flying saucer".
+Number One lands the saucer on the White House lawn and demands the government surrender control to him, or else he will detonate nukes in every major American city.
+The Secret Empire is defeated by Captain America, Cyclops, Falcon, and Marvel Girl, and Captain America pursues Number One into the White House.
+Rather than face capture, Number One unmasks himself, then commits suicide.
+The leader of the Secret Empire is revealed to be a high-ranking U.S. government official who had been attempting a coup d'état.
 Although his identity and face are never revealed to the reader, it is strongly implied in the dialogue that Number One was the President of the United States.
 The government covered up his guilt and suicide with the help of a double.
 This led to Captain America giving up his role for a while and taking on the role of Nomad.
 The story was first published in 1973, when the sitting president was Richard Nixon, embroiled at the time in the Watergate scandal.
-Writer Steve Englehart specifically intended this issue as a metaphor of the Watergate case and the Nixon era.
+Writer Steve Englehart intended this issue as a metaphor of the Watergate case and the Nixon era.